-The Rudd Neighbourhood contains a mix of single-family and multi-family housing, with Burnside Road at the west forming a border with the City of Victoria.
+The Rudd Neighbourhood contains a mix of single detached dwellings and multi-unit housing, with Burnside Road at the west forming a border with the City of Victoria.
 Over time, the area is envisioned to provide additional options for housing through low-rise apartments near Rudd Park.

-- A. Support multi-family housing suitable for families. - B. Explore opportunities for medium density residential on Burnside Road to complement City of Victoria land use designations. - C. Continue to use Rudd Park as an amenity to anchor multi-family housing developments. - D. Explore opportunities to enhance/expand Rudd Park. - E. Protect and restore heritage assets.
+- A. Support family-appropriate housing choices in all new residential development. - B. Explore opportunities for medium density residential on Burnside Road to complement City of Victoria land use designations. - C. Continue to use Rudd Park as an amenity to anchor multi-unit residential housing developments. - D. Explore opportunities to enhance/expand Rudd Park. - E. Protect, rehabilitate, and restore heritage assets.